 Tiffany studied Language and Economics, and now likes to write about business topics and conduct interviews with interesting people.
 She spends her free time looking after her plants and with her dog.

 Email signatures are an essential aspect of any successful email strategy.
-They show off your brand, convey professionalism, and most important, help conversion rates.
+They show off your brand, convey professionalism, and most importantly, help conversion rates.

-But what’s the best way to ensure your email signature is as good as it can be?
+But what’s the best way to ensure your email signature is as good as it can be, whether in Outlook, Gmail or Apple Mail?
 It’s all down to the correct design.
 To make sure you’re creating a signature that is as good as it can be, we’ve detailed some common mistakes to avoid when making an email signature.

 A rookie mistake regarding email signatures is not having it in the first place.
 There are various reasons why it is essential for a business to have an email signature, the most important being that customers can quickly and easily see your relevant information.

-Whereas including more detailed information about the company can help increase the response rate, email signatures can also be used to provide customers alternative options to reach out to the company.
+Including more detailed information about the company can help increase the response rate, and email signatures can also be used to provide customers with alternative options to reach out to the company.

 Moreover, including an email signature also adds that personal touch to the email being sent.
 Customers will feel like they’re talking to an actual person and not a robot if they see the name and surname of the sender.